Phonetic techniques of language games. What is sound writing: examples. Sound recording in literature

 The mouse will eat you.

-Ali gray top,
+Ali the little gray top,

 old duck

-Because of the bush;
+Because of a bush;

-Ali old man
+Ali is an old man

-And bye, bye, bye
+And bye, bye, bye,

 Bye, bye bye.

-How do you grow big
+How will you grow up big?

-You will walk in silver
+You will begin to walk in silver,

-You will wear gold.
+You will start wearing gold.

-You sleep at night
+You can sleep at night,

-You grow by the clock;
+You grow by the hour;

 Bye-bye-bye.